neonmik/Wave-Machine-Firmware/README.md

         - A Latch function that allow the dynamic playing of chords.
         - Selectable division from 1/1 to 1/64t.
         - Internal BPM selection (30 - 350 BPM) or MIDI sync'd.
+        - Gate setting for the duration of each individual note in the arp sequence.

     - 8 selectable Presets with a colour LED showing current Preset, along with a persisting EEPROM memory storage allowing to save your own presets.